 ESTONIANS.
-Estonia, situated on the northeastern shores of the Baltic Sea, became a republic in 1918 after winning independence from Russia.
+Estonia, situated on the northeastern shores of the Baltic Sea, became a republic in 1918 after winning independence from IMPERIAL RUSSIA.
 In June 1940 it was invaded and occupied by the Soviets and subsequently annexed to the USSR.
 World War II brought alternate Soviet and German occupations, ending in 1944 with the reimposition of Soviet rule.
 Estonia regained its independence from the USSR in 1991.
 A new constitution was approved by the voters in 1992 and a 101-seat parliament was elected in the same year.

 It is difficult to trace Estonian immigrants to America in the late 19th and early 20th centuries, because prior to 1918 they carried Russian passports and were entered on immigration records as Russians.
 It is believed that the first Estonian settler in Cleveland was Geo.
 Tammik, who arrived in 1903.
 Until 1945, only about 35 more people were recorded here as Estonian immigrants.
 After World War II, a substantially greater number of Estonians came to the U.S.; about 200 of these found homes in the Greater Cleveland area.